The Villa Book Review: A Thriller by Rachel Hawkins

 And then that brings us to The Villa, which is her latest novel and was published in 2023.
 I wound up really enjoying this book and will tell you all about it below!

-The Villa in question is called Villa Aestas, and it’s a gorgeous villa fflocated in Orvieto Italy.
+The Villa in question is called Villa Aestas, and it’s a gorgeous villa located in Orvieto Italy.
 Emily agrees to go there with her childhood best friend for a girls trip.
 It’s not her idea of a perfect vacation but she’s got plenty of things in her live she’s avoiding.
 A girls trip with Chess may be just what they need to rejuvenate their strained friendship.
 Although they started out as childhood friends and have been friend their entire life, things haven’t been the same in recent years.
+It seems the demands of their adult lives have gotten in the way.

 But while they are at Villa Aestas, Emily slowly learns about former events that took place at their villa.
 In the Summer of 1974, it was the home to Noel Gordon, a notorious rock star.
 But what’s a Summer getaway without some friends along for the ride?
 He invites musician Pierce Gordon, to come and create with him.
 And with Pierce comes Mari Godwin (Pierce’s girlfriend who is a writer) and Mari’s step-sister Lara Larchmont (a musician).